HL7/davinci-pct/input/pagecontent/gfe_coordination_specification.md

 To support the access and ability to provide notifications appropriately, a GFE Packet DocumentReference and PCT GFE Composition **SHALL NOT** have their `documentReference.type` and `Composition.type` elements, respectively, modified.
 If either of these elements was entered in error, the GFE Packet DocumentReference `documentReferece.status` and PCT GFE Composition `Composition.status` **SHALL** be set to `entered-in-error`.

 #### Searching for and Retrieving Tasks
 Both GFE Coordination Requesters and GFE Contributors need to be able to search for Tasks related to their role in the GFE Coordination workflow.
-Searching requirements are detailed the CapabilityStatements in this guide and **SHALL** be followed for a system to claim conformance to this guide.
+Searching requirements are detailed in the CapabilityStatements in this guide and **SHALL** be followed for a system to claim conformance to this guide.

 #### GFE Contributor Actions